i had never had

 he’d sent over the waiter. that

-i went across to his table and all the while he was looking at me the way your uncle who hasn’t seen you in years or a friend of your mum’s who remembers you as a baby might look at you: a familiarity that says, you don’t know who i am but i changed your nappies when you were little.
+i went across to his table, and all the while he was looking at me the way your uncle who hasn’t seen you in years looks at you, or a friend of your mum’s who remembers you as a baby: a familiarity that says, you don’t know who i am, but i changed your nappies when you were little.

-in the first place: he felt harmless. forlorn, perhaps, and a bit quizzical, but nonetheless harmless.
+in the first place: he felt harmless. forlorn, perhaps, and a bit quizzical maybe, but benign

 ‘good to meet you george, my name is sebastian.’

 he looked at me with his nearly-a-stare that spoke of